-All data subject access requests should be immediately directed to the Head of Setting (or the Operations Manager (in the case of a Secondary School) who should contact Judicium as DPO in order to assist with the request and what is required.
+All data subject access requests should be immediately directed to the Primary Operations Manager and Head of Setting Support who should contact Judicium as DPO in order to assist with the request and what is required.

 Acknowledging the request

 When receiving a SAR the Setting shall acknowledge the request as soon as possible and inform the requester about the statutory deadline (of one calendar month) to respond to the request.